 We also have a scheme whereby postgraduate students can volunteer to work at the conference in exchange for waived registration.
 Up to six hours across the four days of conference (Tuesday-Friday), scheduled to avoid their programme commitments.
 Please contact the conference organisers for more information.

-We have put together an informal guide to the conference for those attending for the first time, aiming to make clear some of the often-unspoken expectations at an event of this nature, and to share good practice.
+We will shortly republish an informal guide to the conference for those attending for the first time, aiming to make clear some of the often-unspoken expectations at an event of this nature, and to share good practice.
 We’ve drawn on existing guides from other similar events, to help shape the content.
 Feedback and suggestions for additional content are warmly encouraged.

 Conference attendance can present particular challenges for those with caring responsibilities, whether it’s childcare, parents, siblings, other family members and/or others.